 Correct firing using well seasoned wood provides optimal heat output and maximum efficiency.
 At the same time, correct firing prevents environmental damage in the form of smoke emissions and reduces the risk of chimney fires.
-If the wood is damp and inadequately seasoned, a large proportion of the energy in the fuel will be used to vaporize the water, and this will all disappear up the chimney.
-Thus, it is important to use dry, well seasoned wood, i.e. wood with a moisture content of less than 20 %.
+If the wood is damp and inadequately seasoned, a large proportion of the energy in the fuel will be used to vaporize the water and this will all disappear up the chimney.
+Thus, it is important to use dry, well seasoned wood, for eg. wood with a moisture content of less than 20 %.
 Achieve this by storing the wood for 1-2 years before use.

 Pieces of firewood with a diameter of more than 10 cm should be split before before storing.
-The pieces of firewood should be of an appropriate length (approx. 19-25 cm - Vista and approx. 20 cm - Vista S) so that they can lie flat on the bed of embers.
+The pieces of firewood should be of an appropriate length (approx. 20 cm) so that they can lie flat on the bed of embers.